MatteoMagnini/phd-course-low-rank-approaches/README.md

 PC5 and PC6, similarly to PC1, are combination of features concerning assets metrics.

+To summarise, we can give the following interpretation to these results.
+Most principal components (e.g., PC1, PC5, PC6) group features related to assets metrics, in particular measures concerning assets in the short time term.
+The other correlated features besides assets metrics are the cash turnover rate and the research and development expense rate.
+This leads to the conclusion that companies distinguish themselves by their assets management, in particular by their short term assets management, by their cash turnover and by the research and development expense rate.

 # 4. Data visualisation

 ## 4.1 Original data